KrisChin165/KrisChin165/README.md

 <br/>

 > *Open to connecting with security professionals, researchers, and recruiters.*
-> *Feel free to reach out for collaborations, referrals, or just a conversation about cybersecurity.*
+> *Feel free to reach out for collaborations, referrals, or just a conversation about AI security and cybersecurity.*

 </div>